Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 - video
 - gloss
 - researcher-facing transcription
-- line-based tools that do not match the geometry of the language
+- line-based tools that do not match the spatial shape of the language

 Those tools are useful.